1. Home

 How much does a water heater cost?

-The cost of a water heater involves the water heater itself, installation, additional required construction or system components, and a number of other factors.
+The cost of a water heater involves the water heater itself, installation, and additional required construction or system components.
 It’s wise to consider long-term factors, too, such as fuel cost and operating costs.
 The initial cost of buying and installing a new water heater can go from a few hundred dollars to $5,000 or more for larger projects.

 Is a tank or tankless water heater better?